 We’re Manitoba’s largest institute of applied learning and research, with more than 200 full- and part-time degree, diploma and certificate options.
-Through hands-on learning opportunities and state-of-the-art instruction, we prepare our students to become leaders in their fields — while also ensuring they can meet changing industry demands, and contribute to the province’s economic growth.
+Through hands-on and online learning opportunities and state-of-the-art instruction, we prepare our students to become leaders in their fields — while also ensuring they can meet changing industry demands, and contribute to the province’s economic growth.

 By the Numbers

 - 94% of Red River College grads find work after graduation